cd2dot0/ANSI-C-exercises/README.md

 # ANSI-C-exercises
 Examples of solutions to exercises from the book "The C Programming Language, Second Edition" by B. Kernighan and D. Ritchie.

+# Acknowledgements
+I would like to thank [davidtwco](https://github.com/davidtwco) for the [inspiration](https://github.com/davidtwco/ansi-c-exercises/blob/9caa2f9ea721bc124d9c0b1a30add3fb47031bf3/README.md) to make a README file in this style.
+I would like to thank [emeryberger](https://github.com/emeryberger) for his sbrk implementation as well.
+Also, I would like to thank Clovis L. Tondo & Scott E. Gimpel for their book "The C Answer Book, (2nd Edition)".
+Studying the solutions included in this book was a learning experience.

+General notes:
+- I usually used the comment type `*/` if a comment belongs to the authors of the book and `//` if a comment belongs to me.
+- I often added an underline character at the end of the function name (e.g. `functionname_()`) to avoid name conflicts with functions from different libraries.
+- I did not usually include unmodified functions (regarding their equivalents in the book) in my solutions.
+Otherwise the code would be unnecessarily longer and harder to analyse.

 ## Chapter 1 - A Tutorial Introduction
 - [x] __Ex 1-1.__ Run the "hello, world" program on your system.
 Experiment with leaving out parts of the program, to see what error messages you get. -> [Solution](https://github.com/cd2dot0/ANSI-C-exercises/blob/master/CH1-01-1.c)